crispychunk/Reddit-Bot/README.md

 Example:
- !remindme 1 hour "Reminder for XXX comment"
- !remindme 3 months "Check how long this post age"
+ !remindme 1 hour "Reminder for XXX comment" or !remindme 3 months "Check how long this post age"